Israeli Wrestling League: IWL XVI

 On 8 October 2017, IWL put on their sixteenth show, IWL XVI.
 It was held at Mabuza Hall in Petah Tikva, and drew 140 people.

 IWL XVII

 On 13 December 2017, IWL put on their seventeenth show, IWL XVII.
 It was held at Mabuza Hall in Petah Tikva, and drew 160 people.
 In November 2017, the IWL announced that Ross Von Erich and Marshall Von Erich will both be wrestling at IWL XVII.

 IWL XVIII

 On 22 March 2018, IWL put on their eighteenth show, IWL XVIII.
 It was held at Mabuza Hall in Petah Tikva, and drew 130 people.

 IWL XIX

 On 27 June 2018, IWL put on their nineteenth show, IWL XIX.
 It was held at Mabuza Hall in Petah Tikva.

 IWL XX

 On 26 August 2018, IWL put on their twentieth show, IWL XX.
 It was held at Mabuza Hall in Petah Tikva, and drew 170 people.
+Oded Paz, an actor best known in Israel for his role in Israeli series HaPijamot, was the General Manager of the event and participated in the Battle Royal.